By Kai Lani | WAHA Surf Shop

 The Ukulele Story

 The ukulele arrived in Hawaii in 1879 with Portuguese immigrants from Madeira.
 The Hawaiians embraced the small guitar-like instrument, making it central to their musical identity.
+Today, the ukulele is heard everywhere on the islands, from luau performances and hula 'auana dances to casual beach jam sessions at sunset.

 Ukulele Sizes